lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 Suggested readings:

--   Davenport, *Friends of the Unrighteous Mammon*
+-   Davenport, *Friends of the Unrighteous Mammon*.
+-   Johnson, *A Shopkeeper's Millennium*.
--   Noll, ed., *God and Mammon*
+-   Noll, ed., *God and Mammon*.
--   Sklansky, *The Soul's Economy*
+-   Sklansky, *The Soul's Economy*.

 ### September 21 (Week 4): Capital